 Activism refers to organized efforts to promote, resist, or enact social, political, environmental, or cultural change.
 It includes a wide range of behaviors, from public protest and legal advocacy to art, education, mutual aid, and digital campaigns.
-Activism seeks to raise awareness, influence policy, or shift cultural norms by mobilizing individuals and communities around shared causes.
+This collection action seeks to raise awareness, influence policy, or shift cultural norms by mobilizing individuals and communities around shared causes.

 Activism